katlamas/slides/networking-3/networking-3.md

 **Malware**
 ## Trojans
-Malware disguised as legitimate software to trick users.
+Malware disguised as legitimate software that tricks users into installing it.
+Once installed, Trojans can open backdoors for attackers, steal data, or install additional malicious software.
+Unlike viruses, Trojans do not self-replicate but rely on users to install them under the belief they are safe or useful applications.

+**Example**: A user downloads what appears to be an antivirus program, but it is actually a Trojan that steals sensitive data.

 ---